elivasquezhdz/Grid_Search_Optimizer_Meme_Classification/README.md

 Based on my 4 class meme classifier(Dank,Edgy,Normy,Wholesome): https://github.com/elivasquezhdz/Meme_Classification_Tensorflow

-It grid searches the best of the following hyperparameters:
+It grid searches the best of the following hyperparameters for a Tensorflow session:

 Filter 1 Size, Number filters 1